The following is an outline of the didactic and clinical curriculum required in order to complete the Orthopaedic Surgery PA Fellowship.

 Grand rounds style presentations.

-Formal written examinations.
+Formal written midterm and final examinations.

-e) Final research project
+f) Final research project

-Note: The fellowship program is 12 months in duration with an additional 3 weeks of pre-fellowship training.
+Note: The fellowship program is 12 months in duration with an additional 3 to 4 weeks of pre-fellowship training.
 There are 68 weeks of rotations noted in the above table.
 This is secondary to an overlap in duties during the Emergency Room Orthopaedics Rotation and the individuals clinics.

 The PA Resident may be exposed to the following technical skills and procedures during their training: